 Equity compensation for non-employee directors consists of (i) an initial equity award with a calculated value of \$450,000 for each newly-elected or appointed non-employee director, and (ii) annual awards with a calculated value of \$175,000.
+An initial equity award is granted on the first issuance date under the company's equity award grant guidelines for employee equity awards next following the date of election or appointment to the board or attainment of non-employee director status.
+Annual equity awards are issued on the first issuance date under the company's equity award grant guidelines for employee equity awards next following the date of each annual meeting.
+If no intervening annual meeting has been held, annual equity awards will be granted on the first issuance date under the guidelines that is at least 30 calendar days after the first anniversary of the prior year's annual meeting).
 The first annual award for non-employee directors who join the board at any time other than the date of an annual meeting is subject to proration for the partial year of service ending on the next annual meeting.
-An initial equity award is granted at the time a non-employee director joins the board, or, if such time is during a regularly scheduled corporate blackout period under our Insider Trading Policy, upon termination of such blackout period.
-Annual awards are granted following each regular annual meeting of stockholders.

 Each equity award consists of stock options for a number of shares determined by dividing half of the calculated value of the award by the fair value of a single option on the grant date as determined for financial accounting purposes, and restricted stock units covering a number of shares determined by dividing half of the calculated value of the award by the closing price of a share of our common stock on the grant date.
 Stock options are granted with a per share exercise price equal to the closing price of a share of our common stock on the grant date.
-Notwithstanding the foregoing, if the closing price of our common stock is less than \$12.00 on the grant date, then for stock options, \$12.00 will be used as the fair value of a single option in calculating the number of stock options to be covered by the award, and for restricted stock units, \$12.00 will be used as the closing price of a share of our common stock in calculating the number of restricted stock units to be covered by the award.
+Notwithstanding the foregoing, if the closing price of our common stock is less than \$12.00 on the grant date, then for stock options, \$12.00 will be used as the fair value of one share of common stock in the Black Scholes calculation used to determine the number of stock options to be granted, and for restricted stock units, \$12.00 will be used as the closing price of a share of our common stock in calculating the number of restricted stock units to be covered by the award.
+The Board is considering eliminating the \$12.00 floor used to calculate the number of awards to be issued beginning in 2019.